 4. It’s okay to ask the chef what’s good!
 In fact, it shows respect for what he or she does and that you trust their professional opinion.

 5. Don’t put your ginger directly on your sushi!
 The ginger is there to cleanse your palate between bites.

 Some of our stores, including our location at 810 E. Washington Avenue in Madison, also feature poke bowls, which are rice bowls full of fresh fish and other toppings.
 Want to know if your area Festival Food has poke bowls ready to go?
 Just call ahead to the Deli and ask!

-Well, the sushi available at Festival Foods stores typically falls into three categories.
+The sushi available at Festival Foods stores typically falls into three categories.
+They are: